Digitalist-Open-Cloud/matomo-kubernetes/README.md

     └── values.yaml
     ```

-3. Remove all files in the templates folder.
+4. Remove all files in the templates directory.

+5. Create a new file called `requirements.yaml` in root of the <CHARTNAME> directory and copy and paste this text, the repository needs to be a path to the original matomo-kubernetes helm chart you cloned.

+    ```
+    dependencies:
+      - name: matomo
+        version: 5.0.0
+        repository: "file://../../../matomo-kubernetes/matomo"
+    ```

+6. Download all dependencies for this chart by running this command in the chart directory, this will put a tar ball of the dependency inside the charts directory.

+    `helm dependencies update`

-4. Remove all contents in the `values.yaml` file and copy the content from `matomo/values.yaml` file in this repo to your file.
+7. Remove all contents in the `values.yaml` file and copy the content from `matomo/values.yaml` file in this repo to your file.

-5. Look through the settings and adjust accordingly to your needs.
+8. Look through the settings and adjust accordingly to your needs.
 Namespace, hostnames and cronjobs should be the obvious ones.

-6. Copy both the `redis` folder and `mysql` folder from this repo to your folder.
+9. Copy both the `redis` directory and `mysql` directory from this repo to your <CHARTNAME> directory.

-7. Now look below for deploy instructions.
+10. Now look below for deploy instructions.

 ## Deploy instructions